 \section{Introduction}

-Rank-order data emerge when an expert is asked to rank a finite set of $N$ alternatives, or items, according to a certain criterion, such as personal preference or a predetermined statistic.
+Rank-order data emerge when an expert is asked to rank a finite set of $N$ items according to a certain criterion, such as personal preference or a predetermined statistic.
 The study of rank-order data is becoming popular in several fields, including political science \citep{gormley2008exploring}, music preferences \citep{bradlow2001bayesian}, economics \citep{FokPaapROL2012}, and sports analytics \citep{graves2003hierarchical}.
 In practice, the rankers are likely heterogeneous in their qualities or opinions, and it is often of interest to investigate how the rankings may be dependent on covariates of the ranked items (e.g., summary statistics).
 For example, for sports leagues such as the NCAA, NFL, or NBA, many experts provide ranking lists of teams by relying on their experiences and team-specific statistics, like the win percentage and the margin of victory.
 Moreover, reflecting the inherently dynamic nature of competitors' abilities and human preferences, the experts' rankings may change over time \citep[e.g.,][]{graves2003hierarchical}.
-Analogous considerations hold for rank-order data from other fields, such as marketing, politics, and health economics.
+Analogous considerations hold for rank-order data from other fields, such as marketing, politics, and economics.